Latteflo/Latteflo/README.md

 I'm not just all about code, though.
 When I'm not busy building or debugging applications, you'll find me doing laps in the swimming pool 🏊‍♀️, embarking on travel adventures 🌍, or exploring new coffee shops ☕ (after all, I am "latteflo").

-I also love to read 📚—especially anything related to new technologies, industry trends, and just broadening my horizons.
+I also love to read 📚— including anything related to new technologies, industry trends, and just broadening my horizons.
 My reading habit keeps me in constant learning mode, which is something I find invaluable as a developer.

 ## Let's Connect, Shall We?